Who Should Be on the USMNT Roster for the 2022 World Cup?

-Who should be on the USMNT roster for the 2022 World Cup? originally appeared on NBC Sports Chicago
+Who should be on the USMNT roster for the 2022 World Cup? originally appeared on NBC Sports Bayarea

 Two September friendlies, zero goals.